Dickie Moore (ice hockey)

-Richard Winston "Dickie" Moore (January 6, 1931 – December 19, 2015) was a Canadian professional hockey player, successful businessman and community philanthropist.
-He twice won the Art Ross Trophy as the National Hockey League's leading scorer and was inducted into the Hockey Hall of Fame.
-Moore spent much of his career with the Montreal Canadiens, but also played briefly with the Toronto Maple Leafs and St. Louis Blues.
-In 2017 Moore was named one of the '100 Greatest NHL Players' in history.
+Richard Winston Moore (January 6, 1931 – December 19, 2015) was a Canadian professional hockey player, businessman and community philanthropist.
+He won the Art Ross Trophy twice as the National Hockey League's leading scorer and was inducted into the Hockey Hall of Fame.
+Moore spent most of his career with the Montreal Canadiens and came out of retirement twice to play briefly with the Toronto Maple Leafs and St. Louis Blues.
+In 2017 he was named one of the '100 Greatest NHL Players' in history.

 Career

-Moore played left wing with the Montreal Canadiens from 1951 to 1963.
-He started playing with the Montreal Jr. Royals for three seasons from 1947 to 1950, and made his debut with the Montreal Canadiens in the middle of the 1951–52 season.
-Moore had played on two Memorial Cup winners, one with the Montreal Royals in 1949 and Montreal Junior Canadiens the following year.
-In the late 1940s Canadiens GM Frank Selke Sr. anointed him Canada's best junior.
+Moore played with the Montreal Jr. Royals from 1947 to 1950.
+He played on two Memorial Cup winning teams, one with the Montreal Royals in 1949 and the Montreal Junior Canadiens the following year.
+In the late 1940s Frank Selke Sr., the general manager of the Montreal Canadiens, called him Canada's best junior.
+Moore made his NHL debut with the Canadiens in the middle of the 1951–52 season.

-He was known for his hard accurate shot and his ability to stickhandle the puck.
+Moore was known for his hard accurate shot and his stickhandling.
 He twice won the Art Ross Trophy as the league's leading scorer.
-Moore broke Gordie Howe's record of 95 total points in a regular season play with 41 goals and 55 assists.
-He often played on the same line as Henri Richard and Maurice Richard.
+In 1958-59 he scored 41 goals and 55 assists for 96 points, breaking Gordie Howe's record of 95 total points in a regular season.
+He often played on a line with Henri Richard and Maurice Richard.

-Moore won the Stanley Cup for the first time in 1953 and was a member of the Montreal Canadiens team that won five consecutive cups from 1956 to 1960.
+Moore won the Stanley Cup with the Canadiens for the first time in 1953 and five more times in a row from 1956 to 1960.